Devon7925/slang-native-playground/README.md

 * `[playground::TIME]` on a `float` uniform gives the same output as `getTime()`
 * `[playground::MOUSEPOSITION]` on a `float4` uniform gives the same output as `getMousePosition()`

+### `[playground::DELTA_TIME]`
+Controls a float uniform to give the difference in time between frames.
+Useful for making things not break at high framerates.

 ### `playground::BLACK_SCREEN`

 Acts the same as `BLACK` but is automatically scaled based on screen size.